mvlassis/crisp/README.md

 # chip-8-rust
-Chip-8 emulator written in Rust
+A CHIP-8, SUPER-CHIP, and XO-CHIP emulator written in Rust

 ## Features
 - All opcodes of the original Chip-8 implemented